zawachte/lomba/README.md

 Lomba does the following things:

 1. Spins up a local loki container and grafana container.
-2. Reads all of the pod logs from a kubernetes cluster and injests them into loki.
+2. Reads all of the pod logs from a kubernetes cluster and ingests them into loki.

 This empowers you to quickly analyze the current state of a cluster without making any modifications to the cluster state.